jschaf/b2/til/2020-10-25-mathematica-regression-categorical-predictors.md

 covers linear regression with categorical predictors.

-If all the variables are categorical, Jain recommends a factorial design instead.
-Jain also notes that the factorial designs will yield more precise We'll use the sample data for results with less variation.
+If all the variables are categorical, Jain recommends a factorial design instead instead of linear regression with categorical predictors.
+Jain also notes that the factorial designs will yield more precise results with less variance than regression with categorical predictors.

+We'll use the following sample data for results:

 TABLE: Measured RPC times on Unix and Argus